Municipal waste statistics

 Waste incineration has also grown steadily in the reference period, though not as much as recycling and composting.
 Since 1995, the amount of municipal waste incinerated in the EU has risen by 29 million tonnes or 101 % and accounted for 58 million tonnes in 2018.
 Municipal waste incinerated has thus risen from 34 kg per capita to 131 kg per capita.

 Mechanical biological treatment (MBT) and sorting of waste are not covered directly as categories in the reporting of municipal waste treatment.
 These types of pre-treatment require an additional final treatment.
 In practice, the amounts delivered to mechanical biological treatment or sorting should be reported on the basis of the subsequent final treatment steps.
 However, the way these amounts are allocated to the four treatment categories (incineration, landfilling, recycling and composting) varies significantly, and some countries report only on the first (pre-)treatment step.

 As a consequence, reporting on the current set of variables often requires additional information to relate the amounts of municipal waste landfilled, incinerated, recycled and composted to the amounts generated at country level.

 Source data for tables and graphs

-The data were extracted from the Eurostat database on 17 June 2019.
-They cover the period from 1995 to 2017 for the 28 EU Member States (Croatia only has complete sets since 2006).
+The data cover the period from 1995 to 2018 for the 27 EU Member States (Croatia only has complete sets since 2006) and the United Kingdom.
 For the candidate countries, coverage is as follows: North Macedonia (since 2008), Albania, Serbia (since 2006) and Turkey.
 For the EFTA countries, Iceland, Norway and Switzerland, and the potential EU candidate country Kosovo and Bosnia and Herzegovina (since 2008), data are given to the extent possible.